6 min read

 1. The “other self”.
 It resides beneath your outer personality and is usually an amalgamation of many sub-personalities.
 Something distinctly different from your conscious personality, forming as a secondary byproduct of the initial ego formation process itself.

 3. The evil part of your soul.
-Some experts believe that there is inherently both good and evil parts of our being, constantly at war within us.
+Some experts believe that there are inherently both good and evil parts of our being, constantly at war within us.
 In this case, our alter ego definition refers to the evil part of our being.

 5. The intentionally designed personality.
 This refers to a phenomenon where you create a new version of yourself as your alter ego.